 Daily Crime Log

 The institution's police department or security departments are required to maintain a public log of all crimes reported to them, or those of which they are made aware.
 The log is required to have the most recent 60 days' worth of information.
 Each entry in the log must contain the nature, date, time and general location of each crime and disposition of the complaint, if known.
 Information in the log older than 60 days must be made available within two business days.
 Crime logs must be kept for seven years, three years following the publication of the last annual security report.
-To view the Daily Crime Log please click HERE.
+Daily crime logs are available upon request.

 The Clery Act requires institutions to give timely warnings of crimes that represent a threat to the safety of students or employees.
 Institutions are required to publish their policies regarding timely warnings in their Annual Campus Security Report.
 The institution is only required to notify the community of crimes which are covered by the Clery statistics.
 To date, the Department of Education has declined to provide a definition of "timely reports".
 The Department has advised that "timely reporting to the campus community...must be decided on a case-by-case basis in light of all the facts surrounding a crime, including factors such as the nature of the crime, the continuing danger to the campus community, and the possible risk of compromising law enforcement efforts."